 Evidence suggests there have been no volcanic eruptions for millions of years, however.
 The mantle that lies beneath the crust is largely dormant.
 It is made up primarily of silicon, oxygen, iron, and magnesium and probably has the consistency of soft rocky paste.
 It is probably about 900 to 1,200 miles (5,400 to 7,200 kilometers) thick, scientists say.

-The center of Mars likely has a solid core composed of iron, nickel, and sulfur.
+The center of Mars likely has a solid core composed of iron, nickel and sulfur.
 It is estimated to be between 1,800 and 2,400 miles (3,000 and 4,000 kilometers) in diameter.
 The core does not move, and therefore Mars lacks a planet-wide magnetic field.
 Instead, it has sporadic field lines that scientists have nicknamed "Christmas Lights."
 Without a global magnetic field, radiation bombards the planet making it relatively inhospitable compared to Earth.
 [Infographic: Inside Planet Mars]

 Water and atmosphere

 Mars is too cold for liquid water to exist for any length of time, but features on the surface suggest that water once flowed on Mars.
 Today, water exists in the form of ice in the soil, and in sheets of ice in the polar ice caps.
-The average temperature is about minus 80 degrees F (minus 60 degrees C), although they can vary from minus 195 degrees F (minus 125 degrees C) near the poles during the winter to as much as 70 degrees F (20 degrees C) at midday near the equator.
+The average temperature is about minus 80 degrees Fahrenheit (minus 60 degrees Celsius), although they can vary from minus 195 degrees F (minus 125 degrees C) near the poles during the winter to as much as 70 degrees F (20 degrees C) at midday near the equator.

 The atmosphere of Mars is too thin to easily support life as we know it.
 It is about 95 percent carbon dioxide.
 The extremely thin air on Mars can also become very dusty.
 Dust from the planet's surface is routinely kicked up into the atmosphere by giant dust devils— not unlike tornadoes on Earth.
 At times, the red planet can be partly or wholly consumed by dust storms.